Vicinae

 This will vary depending on the fields that each extension expects.
 This is not limited to Vicinae extensions, but also works for any other "entrypoint."
 So Raycast should also be configurable.
 View the "package.json" for your desired extension to see the options

-In your sops secrets file add something similar to this:
+In your sops secrets file, add the secrets you want to use in Vicinae.

-In either your home.nix or your configuration.nix add your sops declaration
+In either your home.nix or your configuration.nix add your sops-nix configuration:

 {